 A week ago, I took the Japanese Language Proficiency Test at the N1 level.
-If I could go back in time and hand myself these tips, I totally would.
-And then after that, it’d be back to the Jurassic Period, because who doesn’t want to hang out with dinosaurs?
+If I could go back in time and hand myself these JLPT tips, I totally would.
+And then after that, I’d go even further back to the Jurassic Period.
+I mean, who doesn’t want to hang out with dinosaurs?
 As long as I didn’t get eaten, I’d be back in time to get my JLPT test results.

 These ten things (well, except #2) are all things I should have done, and that I want you to do.
 Don’t do as I did!
 And, good luck on the test!